bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/boston.md

 For the best hot chocolate you'll ever have, you can't miss Burdick's.
 We recommend getting a small or splitting with a friend -- this stuff is seriously rich and creamy.
 In addition to the standard milk/dark hot chocolate, they also offer a single source hot chocolate of the month, which is always a treat.
 Their chocolates and desserts are also delicious.

 #### The Mad Monkfish
-Formerly Thelonious Monkfish, this is one of Bianca's favorite sushi restaurants from undergrad.
+Formerly Thelonious Monkfish, this is Bianca's favorite sushi restaurant from undergrad.
 If you're not allergic, try the cranberry crab rangoons and the sleeping beauty roll.
 If you go at the right time, you can also listen to some live jazz.

 #### Clover Food Lab
-When Bianca started college, this was a food truck, but it's since expanded to several brick and mortar stores in the Boston/Cambridge area.
+When Bianca started college, this was a food truck, but it's since expanded to several brick and mortar locations in the Boston/Cambridge area.
 There's one in Kendall Square a few steps from the hotel and another in Harvard Square.
 They serve really delicious vegan and vegetarian food -- Bianca loves the chickpea fritter sandwich.

 #### Sebastians Cafe & Catering
 A Distributed Robotics Lab favorite, Sebastian's has quick and tasty sandwiches, salads, pasta, and more.
 Bianca has eaten more of their savory crepes than she'd like to count.
 This is right down the block from Kendall Square.